chicagoSpring/giving/followUp.md

 # Follow Up Report 2024-03-01

- This report covers people who pledged in year 2023 but have not yet made their 2024 pledge.
+ This report covers people who pledged in 2023 but who have not yet made their 2024 pledge.

  ## Summary
 |   Number | Total   |